+Minimum standards

+Remove all stickers from net prior to shooting gear.

+Need for combination

-Recommend combination with net binding and net cleaning to minimise the time the net is on the water's surface during both setting and hauling (Sullivan et al. 2009), as well as combination with waste management to avoid the discharge of waste during shooting and hauling thereby minimising the attraction of seabirds to the stern of the vessel.
+Recommend-Should be used in combination with net binding and net weights to minimise the time net is on water's surface during both setting and hauling (Sullivan et al. 2009), as well as in combination with waste management to avoid the discharge of waste during shooting thereby minimising the attraction of seabirds to the stern of the vessel.

+Implementation monitoring

+On-board observers or electronic monitoring.